 A young immigrant girl surreptitiously plants a handful of bean seeds in a run-down lot in memory of her father.
 This simple act sparks a chain of events that turns a neighborhood with the usual inner-city problems into a community.

-Gardening knits neighbors into friends who help each other out, whether it’s plants that need water, or a young man that needs a place to stay. [chapter book, ages 10 and up]
+Gardening knits neighbors into friends who help each other out, whether it’s plants that need water or a young man who needs a place to stay. [middle grade, ages 10 and up]

 To examine any book more closely at Amazon, please click on image of book.